wassou93/nvim/README.md

     This ensures the configuration is in the correct location.

-# Optional Installation Steps

-1.Install Packer extension manager using below command:
+2. Install Packer extension manager using below command:

 > Unix, Linux Installation